Guest blog by Sam Hadadi,

 However, even these three beans will taste different, according to where they’ve been grown – and there’s even a huge array of genetics within these varieties.
 When you add this to the different soil conditions and even climates, you’re left with a huge range of flavour profiles to create all of the world’s wonderful, individual chocolate bars.

 Whatever the bean used, they’ll be used in the same way (up to a point!).
-After harvesting, the pods and the pulp will be placed into large containers and allowed to ferment for five days.
+After harvesting, the pods and the pulp will be placed into large containers and allowed to ferment for a few days.
 This helps to develop the intricate flavours of the chocolate and is why cocoa farmers can have a huge effect on just how tasty the finished product is.

 After they’ve been fermented, the beans will be dried out.
 If being used to make chocolate, rather than a cacao powder, the dried beans are often shipped around the world to expert chocolatiers and confectionary companies (most chocolate is made in Europe or North America, where the climate is much cooler), ready for roasting and making into chocolate.

 The process for roasting – and the equipment used to do it – will vary massively from chocolate maker to chocolate maker and will often be used to top-secret recipes.
 Even the time for roasting and the oven temperature will often be a closely-guarded secret!
 However, once the beans have been roasted, their papery outer shell will be removed (this is called winnowing).
 This is when makers will be left with shards of pure cocoa beans, which we know and love as “cacao nibs”.